By the mid-1910s, one of the most famous actresses on the silent screen was Russian-born Alla Nazimova.

-By the end of 1918, with her film career flourishing, Nazimova spent $65,000 on an imposing California Spanish home at 8152 Sunset Boulevard (then still an unpaved dirt track) on the corner of Sunset and Crescent Heights Blvd.
-She then proceeded to spend another $65,000 remodeling the interior, building a pool and landscaping the property’s three and a half acres.
-She named it The Garden of Alla and it became a popular gathering spot for the Hollywood intelligentsia who would flock there for the salons in which literature, art, and theater was discussed at length.
+She took a look around and found a place she liked – a large mansion at 8152 Sunset Boulevard called “Hayvenhurst” which she acquired, and then promptly spent $65,000 remodeling both the interior and exterior, building a pool and landscaping the property’s three and a half acres.
+She named it The Garden of Alla and it became a popular gathering spot where the Hollywood intelligentsia would flock for Nazimova’s salons in which literature, art, philosophy, and theater was discussed at length.
 It attracted a largely lesbian following making it somewhat notorious.

 Unfortunately for Nazimova, the investment proved to be her financial undoing.
 Within a year of the opening she was bankrupt and in 1928 she sold her shares in the property.
 The hotel however was a huge and instant success.
 It attracted many people lured by Hollywood’s promise of fame and fortune and quickly became one of the places people stayed when they first arrived in Hollywood before making their way up the ladder.
 And, in some cases, it became the place they retreated to when their Hollywood fortunes dwindled and they could no longer afford their extravagant mortgages.

 The list people who stayed at or visited the Garden of Allah Hotel & Villas is a who’s who of Hollywood.
 Among them are (see note):

 - Robert Benchley – famed wit, theater critic, and member of the original Algonquin Round Table